-We are subject to assessments for unpaid Universal Service Fund contributions, as well as interest thereon and potential penalties, due to our late registration and reporting of revenues
+We are subject to assessments for unpaid Universal Service Fund contributions, as well as interest thereon and potential penalties, due to our late registration and reporting of revenues.

-During the first quarter of 2012, we determined that based on our business activities, we are classified as a telecommunications service provider for regulatory purposes and we are required to make direct contributions to the federal Universal Service Fund and related funds, or USF, based on revenue we receive from the resale of interstate and international telecommunications services.
+During the third quarter of 2012, we determined that based on our business activities, we are classified as a telecommunications service provider for regulatory purposes and we are required to make direct contributions to the federal Universal Service Fund and related funds, or USF, based on revenue we receive from the resale of interstate and international telecommunications services.
 Previously, we had been advised that our telecommunications services were an integral part of an information service and accordingly made indirect USF contributions as an end user through payments to our wholesale telecommunications service providers.
 In order to comply with the obligation to make direct contributions, in November 2012, we made a voluntary self-disclosure to the Federal Communications Commission, or FCC, Enforcement Bureau and have registered with the Universal Service Administrative Company, or USAC, which is charged by the FCC with administering the USF.
-In addition to the promissory note issued to USAC, we have accrued liabilities of \$4,859,000, \$8,104,000 and \$4,269,000 for unpaid USF contributions and related interest and penalties, which are included in accrued federal fees on the consolidated balance sheets as of December 31, 2011 and 2012 and September 30, 2013, respectively.
+As of December 31, 2013, we had a promissory note issued to USAC of \$3.7 million and accrued liabilities for unpaid USF contributions of \$4.2 million, which are included in accrued federal fees in the consolidated balance sheet.
 Approximately \$803,000 of these amounts pertains to periods prior to 2008.
 In April 2013, we began remitting required contributions on a prospective basis directly to USAC.